One-shot learning (computer vision)

-One-shot learning is an object categorization problem, found mostly in computer vision.
-Whereas most machine learning-based object categorization algorithms require training on hundreds or thousands of examples, one-shot learning aims to classify objects from one, or only a few, examples.
-The term few-shot learning is also used for these problems, especially when more than one example is needed.
+One-shot learning is a problem setup in machine learning which leverages a singular example to assist with classification, originating in the field of computer vision to assist with object categorization.
+Whereas most machine learning classification methods require training on hundreds or thousands of examples, one-shot learning aims to classify objects from one example.
+Few-shot learning is used for similar methods which utilize more than one example to assist with classification.

 Motivation

 The ability to learn object categories from few examples, and at a rapid pace, has been demonstrated in humans.
 It is estimated that a child learns almost all of the 10 ~ 30 thousand object categories in the world by age six.
 This is due not only to the human mind's computational power, but also to its ability to synthesize and learn new object categories from existing information about different, previously learned categories.
 Given two examples from two object categories: one, an unknown object composed of familiar shapes, the second, an unknown, amorphous shape; it is much easier for humans to recognize the former than the latter, suggesting that humans make use of previously learned categories when learning new ones.
 The key motivation for solving one-shot learning is that systems, like humans, can use knowledge about object categories to classify new objects.